aleskucera/ALVE-3D/README.md

 - `sample_formats`: Demo of 3 different sample formats.
 - `paths`: Demo of the absolute paths in the configuration files.

+### Simulation Demo

+The simulation demo is used for testing of the remote communication between the `master` and the `slave` node.
+The communication is tested by sending noisy harmonic signals from the `slave` node to the `master` node.
+The `master` node is used for visualization of the signals.

+For running the simulation, please follow these steps:

+1. Clone the repository to the RCI cluster to your `home` directory.
+2. Configure the `conf/connect/default.yaml` file so that the script can connect via

+        ssh {user}@{host}

+   and enter the repository directory by executing

+        cd {repo}

+3. Run the `demo.py` script by

+        python demo.py action=simulation

+4. Visualize the signals by opening the Tensorboard in the browser on http://localhost:6006.

 ## Implementation Details

 ### Dataset